 Dos and don’ts of business in Azerbaijan

-Don’t discuss politics with local business associates; criticism of the leading regime should be avoided at all costs.
-The issue of Azerbaijan’s relationship with Armenia and the ongoing conflict over the Nagorno-Karabakh region should also be avoided.
+• Don’t discuss politics with local business associates.
+Criticising the government should be avoided completely.
+The topic of Azerbaijan’s relationship with Armenia and the Nagorno-Karabakh situation is particularly sensitive.

 Expat Health Insurance